greenelab/knowledge-graph-review/manuscript.md

 The rest of this section discuss approaches that use supervised extractors to detect relationship asserting sentences.

 Some supervised extractors involve mapping textual input onto a high dimensional space.
-Support vector machines are a type of classifier that can accomplish this task with a mapping function called a kernel [@iiQkIqUX; @1B0lnkj35].
+SVMs are a type of classifier that can accomplish this task with a mapping function called a kernel [@iiQkIqUX; @1B0lnkj35].
 These kernels take information such as a sentence's dependency tree [@i7KpvzCo; @3j1T67vB], part of speech tags [@iiQkIqUX] or even word counts [@1B0lnkj35] and map them onto a dense feature space.
 Within this space, these methods construct a hyperplane that separates sentences in the positive class (illustrates a relationship) from the negative class (does not illustrate a relationship).
 Kernels can be manually constructed or selected to cater to the relationship of interest [@iiQkIqUX; @3j1T67vB;@1B0lnkj35; @1B0lnkj35].